INSA

 • All upstream places contain a token

-When a transition fires it sequentially:
+When a transition fires (i.e. it meets the requirements above) it sequentially:

-• Consumes and merges (see Token Merge) all upstream places tokens
+1. Consumes all upstream places tokens

-• Merges all sensors event contexts in an array of contexts.
+2. Merges all sensors event contexts in an array of contexts.
 Each sensor context data path is prefixed with it's order number (i.e. the first sensors context data is in EventContext.0.xxxxx)

-• Sequencially runs all the Effector functions (see Effector)
+3. Sequencially runs all the Effector functions (see Effector)

-• Assigns a token in every downstream place (see Token Assign) (note that if at least one of these downstream place contains a token, an error occurs)
+4. Assigns a token in every downstream place (see Token Assign) (note that if at least one of these downstream place contains a token, an error occurs)

 Transitions also contain a priority value, defaulted to zero.
 A higher priority transition gets to be checked before lower priority transitions.
 For more details on the order in which all functions of a transition are called, see Safe Petri Network.